mesosphere-backup/training/velocity-training-09-2016/dcos-101.md

     TODO: do the Windows instructions work in GitBash?

-1. Log in to the DC/OS CLI
+1. CLI - Log in

     ```
     $ dcos auth login